What Is a First Down in Football? The 10-Yard Rule Explained

 The first down as the drive’s heartbeat

 Every offensive series is really a chain of first downs.
-String them together and you get a long, clock-eating drive.
+String them together and you get a long, clock-eating drive that matters most late in a half, especially inside the two-minute warning.
 Stall out, and you give the ball back.
-This is why commentators talk so much about “moving the chains,” a reference to the physical chain crew on the sideline that measures whether the offense gained its 10 yards.
+This is why commentators talk so much about “moving the chains,” a reference to the physical chain crew on the sideline that measures whether the offense gained its 10 yards — and on the closest spots, a coach can even demand a review with the challenge flag.

 Once the down system makes sense, the rest of football’s playbook falls into place.
 Safer early-down calls like play action set up manageable distances, while a desperate Hail Mary is what happens when the downs and the clock both run out.
 It all traces back to the same simple question: did they get the 10 yards?